breezykermo/coffee-log/index.typ

   My coffee log below.
 Hover over an image to see the tasting notes.

   The most recent beans that I've tried appear first.

+  To follow along when new beans are tasted, subscribe to the #link("./feed.xml")[RSS feed].
 ])

 #lib.div("c-grid", [